thierrymoudiki/thierrymoudiki.github.io/_posts/2025-05-29-esgtoolkit-techtonique-api.md

 comments: true
 ---

-This blog post demonstrates how to use the stochastic simulation API provided by [techtonique.net](https://www.techtonique.net) to generate scenarios using various diffusion models.
+This blog post demonstrates how to use the (work in progress) stochastic simulation API provided by [techtonique.net](https://www.techtonique.net) to generate scenarios using various diffusion models.
 We'll explore how to simulate paths using:

 1. Geometric Brownian Motion (GBM)
 2. Cox-Ingersoll-Ross (CIR) process